Creating a budget breakdown and sticking to a budget was and is by far the hardest part of gaining control of your finances.

 Learn To Say No

-In order to stay on budget, you have to get honest with yourself and that means you need to be prepared to say no.
+In order to stay on budget, you have to get honest with yourself.
+That means you need to be prepared to say no.

-In fact, that’s a big part of the secret sauce to successfully staying on budget: it’s saying no.
+In fact, that’s a big part of the secret sauce to successfully sticking to your budget breakdown: it’s saying no.

 Learning to say no, no to yourself (to go get one more roll of washi tape), your spouse (to go see the new Star Wars movie this weekend), your kids (to get ice cream after we win the sports game), as well as even friends and family.